fabferri/az-pattern/vpn/s2s-azvpn-privateI-ip/README.md

 [![2]][2]

 > [!NOTE]
 > When setting up the Site-to-Site tunnels between **vpnGw1** and **vpnGw2**, the private IPs of the VPN Gateways are used.
-However, Azure VPN Gateways require the association of public IPs to communicate with the VPN control plane.<br>
+However, Azure VPN Gateways require as mandatory the definition of public IPs to communicate with the VPN control plane.<br>
 >